 Welcome!
 First, I would like to take a moment to introduce myself.
 I am originally from central Pennsylvania, where I grew up, went to college and obtained my B.S. in Biochemistry from Lehigh University, a small private school north of Philadelphia.
 After working in industry for a year, I moved to Salt Lake City, UT.
 For the next two years, I did HIV research for the Biochemistry Department at the University of Utah, while working toward my Master's degree in Education.
 After completing my training, I taught 7th-9th grade science, including honors biology, for 5 years in Utah's public school system.
-Twelve years ago, I moved to Portland with my husband, Ryan, and our two dogs.
+Thirteen years ago, I moved to Portland with my husband, Ryan, and our two dogs.
 In September of 2011, we welcomed our daughter, Elena, and in April of 2015 our son, Porter, was born.

-In the twelve years since moving to Oregon, I have taught chemistry and biology in three different districts: this one, Gresham-Barlow and Beaverton.
-I actually taught biology here at West Linn eleven years ago on a one-year, temporary contract, then taught at Southridge High in Beaverton for two years before returning to WLHS in 2012.
+In the thirteen years since moving to Oregon, I have taught chemistry and biology in three different districts: this one, Gresham-Barlow and Beaverton.
+I actually taught biology here at West Linn twelve years ago on a one-year, temporary contract, then taught at Southridge High in Beaverton for two years before returning to WLHS in 2012.
 This year I am teaching all biology, but one of those classes is a pilot blended class, taught both in person and asynchronously.

 Because I worked as a scientist for several years, I have seen first hand how science is applied to solve real life problems and feel that this is a strength I bring into my classroom.
 I strive to not only help students learn the "what" of scientific concepts, but also the "why" and "how".
 Within the context of science, I also place a strong focus on developing essential life skills like reading, writing, organization, and working with others.
 I encourage students to explore, observe, question and hypothesize about their world as we engage in a fun and exciting year of learning!